angular-app/angular-app/README.md

 ## Configure Server
 The server stores its data in a MongoLab database.
 You will need to create an account with them -it free: https://mongolab.com/signup/.
 Once you have signed up, you will be provided with an API key.
 Create a database to use for this application.
 * Edit `server/config.js` to set the MongoLab API Key you received and the name of the database you created.
+* Run the `server/initDB.js` file to initialize the database with a first admin user (admin@abc.com : changeme).

 # Running
 ## Start the Server